balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 7

 Today I learned about grid lines and how to use them to position items on the grid.
 For example, you can make a item span multiple columns

+## Day 155 - 2024/03/06

+### CSS Grid - Pt.
+8

+Today I learned about the grid-row properties, which allow us to vertically position an item on the grid.